 So, here’s the story of how Redtail Telematics device data helped the customer win their case in court!

 Recently a road traffic incident went to court – Mitrasinovic versus Stroud – due to a dispute over who was at fault.
 The car (owned by the defendant) had a Redtail Telematics black box device fitted.
-The events of the incident were that a large motorcycle had entered a left-hand bend and met a Ford Ka at the apex of the same right hand bend.
+The events of the incident were that a large motorcycle had entered a left hand bend and met a Ford Ka at the apex of the same right hand bend.
 The GPS trace recorded of the car at the time of the incident, may have suggested that the Ford Ka may have crossed the white line.
-However, while GPS technology as a whole is great at telling us things such as time, place and speed of a vehicle, location accuracy at the granular level is not so much its forte.
+However, while GPS data is great for telling us things such as time, place and speed of a vehicle, location accuracy at the granular level is not its forte.

 GPS trace data recorded from a black box going around a corner versus smartphone going around a corner.
 The GPS trace from the smartphone (green line) is of inferior quality to that of the black box (blue line).